sz549/Github_Intro_Guide/README.md

 You should start a new branch instead of the main branch for your coding task.
 For this simple replication exercise, please create a branch named `lastname_firstname_city_replication` so I could see your result.

+Also, don't make any change to the main branch!
+You should do all your stuff on your branch.

 ## Getting Started

 1. Ensure that [git lfs](https://git-lfs.github.com) and Python 3.10 are installed.
 On a Mac, it is recommended to use [Homebrew](https://brew.sh) to install git lfs.